-In 2016, MS Code § 73-25-101 was enacted to assist out-of-state physicians who have a clean record in obtaining Mississippi licensure in an expedited manner.
-To date the Board has issued five compact licenses to out-of-state physicians wishing to practice in Mississippi.
+MS Code § 73-25-101 was enacted to assist out-of-state physicians who have a clean record in obtaining Mississippi licensure in an expedited manner.
+To date the Board has issued 620 compact licenses to out-of-state physicians wishing to practice in Mississippi.

-During the past fiscal year, the Licensure Program processed 1,385 applications for licensure, renewed 10,231 licenses and issued 10,073 initial licenses.
-The number of physicians currently practicing in Mississippi is 6,134.
-This is approximately 30 physicians less than who practiced in Mississippi last fiscal year.
-Ninety-seven percent of the renewed licenses were processed online.
+During the past fiscal year, the Licensure Program renewed 11,139 licenses and issued 1,194 initial licenses.
+The number of physicians currently practicing in Mississippi is 6,002.
+One hundred percent of the renewed licenses were processed online.
 One hundred percent of the license renewals were issued within seven (7) business days.

 Prescription drug diversion and abuse is a nationwide problem.
-Deaths due to drug overdoses now outnumber the number of death from vehicle accidents.
+Deaths due to drug overdoses now outnumber the number of deaths from vehicle accidents.
 Pain management involves a juggling act that balances the needs and interest of everyone involved.
 Prescribing investigations of pain management practices require many hours by the Investigative staff.
 The responsible opioid prescribing of controlled substances offer physicians effective strategies for reducing the risk of addiction, abuse and diversion of opioids and other controlled substances those physicians prescribe to their patients.
 Because each investigator is assigned an area to work, often the MSBML conducts several such prescribing investigations at the same time.
-As a self-funded agency, conducting several prescribing investigations at once could deplete the investigative division's budget in several months.

-During FY2017, the Investigative Division conducted 524 field/office visits.
-Staff received 309 complaints which resulted in 77 physicians being disciplined by the Board for violations of the Board Prescribing, Dispensing and Administration Regulations (over prescribing of controlled substances, impairment, and record keeping).
-Fifty-four public records requests were received by the Investigative Division.
+During FY21, the Investigative Division conducted 700 field/office visits.
+Staff received 311 complaints which resulted in 26 physicians being disciplined by the Board for violations of the Board Prescribing, Dispensing and Administration Regulations (over prescribing of controlled substances, impairment, and record keeping).
+MSBML closed 121 cases with 88 cases still under investigation.

-5. Agency's External/Internal Assessment
+5. External/Internal Assessment and Internal Management Systems

-- 1) Additional medical, osteopathic and physician assistant schools will create potential applicants for licensure. - 2) An increase in the number of graduates from medical, osteopathic and physician assistant schools who apply for a Mississippi medical license will impact the number of applications processed and licenses issued by current staff. - 3) Changes in licensure laws will affect the processing time of applications. - 4) Additional licensees will increase the number of complaints filed, the number of investigations conducted, and the number of pain management medical practices and bariatric medicine clinics.

-5) Changes in federal and state prescription drug laws will determine the availability of drugs prescribed.
+- 1) Additional medical, osteopathic and physician assistant schools will create potential applicants for licensure. - 2) An increase in the number of graduates from medical, osteopathic and physician assistant schools who apply for a Mississippi medical license will impact the number of applications processed and licenses issued by current staff. - 3) Changes in licensure laws will affect the processing time of applications. - 4) Additional licensees will increase the number of complaints filed, the number of investigations conducted, and the number of pain management medical practices and bariatric medicine clinics. - 5) Changes in federal and state prescription drug laws will determine the availability of drugs prescribed.